BLCK-B/MusicReleaseTracker/CONTRIBUTING.md

 scripts in `vue/package.json` - use these to export electron

 ### Tracing
-Generating graal aot `tracing` works for me only by running the generated bootJar as `java -jar -agentlib:native-image-agent=config-output-dir=tracing MRT-X.jar`
+Generating graal aot `tracing` works for me only by running the generated bootJar with arguments: `java -jar -agentlib:native-image-agent=config-output-dir=tracing MRT-X.jar`